 2. They do better in school

-By breaking up the traditional family unit, children lose out on important bonding time.
+By breaking up the traditional family unit, children lose out on necessary bonding time.
 For example, studies show that family mealtime can contribute positively to a child’s cognitive development.

 3. Less likely to encounter abuse

-Another great benefit of using an online marriage course to strengthen your relationship is the emotional and physical wellbeing it gives your children.
+Another great benefit of using an online marriage course to strengthen your relationship is your children’s emotional and physical well-being.
 For example, children living with married parents are less likely to experience abuse at the hands of a stepparent.

-How you and your spouse treat each other can have a direct impact on your child’s mental, educational, and emotional wellbeing.
+How you and your spouse treat each other can directly impact your child’s mental, educational, and emotional wellbeing.
 By taking an online marriage course, you will deepen your bond with your spouse and strengthen your marriage against any challenges that come your way.
 This will set the best example possible for your children.